practical-bootcamp/k8s-game-rule/tests/game01/36_secret_mysecret_password=mypass/instruction.md

-Create a secret called mysecret with the values password=mypass
+In the {{namespace}} namespace, Create a secret called mysecret with the values password=mypass